 “This novel has everything a teen could hope for in a historical fiction book, including elements of magic, a journey across the sea and enough conflict and suspense to keep the pages turning.
 Moreover, the novel provides excellent, although indirect, commentary on current events.” — Homeschooling for Teens

-Hardcover, paperback, and Kindle editions were published by Namelos Editions, where the book’s editor was the excellent Stephen Roxburgh, formerly the founding editor or Front Street Books.
+Hardcover, paperback, and Kindle editions were originally published by Namelos Editions, where the book’s editor was the excellent Stephen Roxburgh, formerly the founding editor or Front Street Books.
 Click to read Stephen’s entertaining account of his work as Roald Dahl’s editor for The Witches.